Size-varying reversible causal graph dynamics

 Let $s$ be a bijection over the set of ports, standing for the successor direction.
-Fig. \ref{fig:AHM}$(a)$ specifies how individual particles propagate.
+Fig. \ref{fig:genadv} specifies how individual particles propagate.
 Basically, when reaching its destination, the particle set to propagate along the successor of the port it came from.
 Missing edges behave like self-loops.
-Applying this to all particles synchronously specifies the ACGD. \end{example} \VL{Notice that advection is not only reversible, but time-symmetric.
-Indeed let $T$ be the dynamics which replaces, cell-wise, each particle $p$ by $s^{-1}(p)$.
-Then $A^{-1} = TAT$.
-The physical analogous of $T$ is to multiply the momentum of each particle by $-1$.\\}
+Applying this to all particles synchronously specifies the graph dynamics.
+Because each port is used at most once, this dynamics is indeed well-defined.
+Moreover, it is indeed reversible: choosing $s'=s^{-1}$ lets the particles travel in the opposite direction.